PicassoCT/MOSAIC/README.md

 ![](https://github.com/PicassoCT/MOSAIC/blob/master/luaui/images/loadpictures/LoadScreen14.png "")

+A eye for a eye, a city for a city.

-After that the hammer, comes down - on good and evil alike.
+After that the hammer, comes down hard and fast - on good and evil alike.

 A nuke, a godrod.

 Let there be light.

-A eye for a eye, a city for a city.

 How to play:
 1) Download and install https://springlobby.springrts.com/